ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 The first of these menu items should be enabled initially, but the other two should be disabled.
 Make the **TextBox** in the **MenuStrip** read-only using its **ReadOnly** property.

 Below the **MenuStrip** is a **TabControl**.
 In order to cause the **TabControl** to fill the entire remaining area, click the drop-down to the right of its **Dock** property, then click the large button in the center of the drop-down menu.
 To set the contents of the tabs, click the **TabPages** property, then click the "..." button to its right.
 This will open a window with the two tabs listed in the list on its left side.
-Click each of these tabs, and change the following properties in the window on the right:
+For each of these tabs, click the tab name in the left panel and change the following properties in the panel on the right:

 - **Text**: The text to be displayed in the tab (see the figure above).
 - **(Name)**: This should be changed to meet the [naming convention](https://cis300.cs.ksu.edu/appendix/style/naming/index.html) for a graphical control.

 After both tabs are changed in this way, click the "OK" button.

 To set the contents of each tab page, first click the tab to select that page, then add a **ListView** to the page.
 Set its **Dock** property to fill the tab page, and set its **View** property to **Details** - this will cause it to display its contents arranged in a grid.
+Finally, set its **GridLines** property to **True** so that lines will be drawn between rows and columns of the grid.

+**Note:** At times, you may find it difficult to select a particular control on the form.
+If this is the case, you can use the `Tab` key to step through the controls one at a time.

 Besides the visible controls, you will also need to add an **OpenFileDialog** for selecting an input file and a **SaveFileDialog** for selecting an output file.
 For each of these dialogs, set the **FileName** property to the empty string, and set the **Filter** property to the following: